-These preliminary judges reviewed the video presentations submitted by postdocs and will chose the ten finalists for the Postdoc Slam contest.
-See also the final judges, who chose the winner and runner-up at the live Postdoc Slam event on September 26.
+These preliminary judges will review the video presentations submitted by postdocs and will chose the seven to ten finalists for the Postdoc Slam contest.
+See also the final judges who will determine the prize winners at the live Postdoc Slam event on September 26.

 Joseph Bondy-Denomy, PhD is assistant professor in the Department of Microbiology and Immunology at UCSF.
 He started his lab in 2015 as a UCSF Sandler Fellow.
 Research in the lab is currently focused on studying the roles of CRISPR-Cas immune systems in their host organisms, discovering novel CRISPR-Cas functions and identifying ways in which these systems interact with bacteriophages.
 Joe received his PhD in molecular genetics from the University of Toronto, where he was also a finalist in their Three Minute Thesis (3MT®) competition!
 Read a 2015 article about the Bondy-Denomy lab's research on CRISPR.

 D'Anne Duncan, PhD is director of diversity and outreach in the UCSF Graduate Division.
 Previously, she was consortium manager of the Broadening Experiences in Scientific Training (BEST) Program, an NIH-funded consortium of 17 awardee institutions across the U.S. The goal of the BEST Program (of which UCSF's own MIND Program is a member) is to enhance career preparation and education for current and future biomedical PhD and postdoctoral scholars.
 D'Anne received a PhD in neuroscience at Northwestern University, and conducted her postdoctoral research in visual neuroscience at Vanderbilt University.